 Colombian Francisco Maturana, managed a number of national teams (Peru, Ecuador) including his own country twice (Colombia, with whom he had the most success, winning a South American championship and qualified for the 1994 World Cup).
 Club-wise his highest point was coaching Atletico Madrid in La Liga for one year.
 Sadly, his tenure at Atletico Madrid (perceived as the poorer cousins of Real) was uneventful and he went back to South America.

 Chris Hughton, the son of a Ghanaian postman, starred at Tottenham Hotspur as a player, before he entered management.
 He managed Newcastle United (in the Football Championship) but was let go when the team made it to the Premier League.
 He has had two other spells in the Premier League, with Birmingham City and Norwich City.
 Right now, he is the only black manager in the Premiership with Norwich.

 Born in Bamako, Jean Tigana, a member of the French national team who did not win the World Cup during the 1980s (they should have), later coached at Lyon (where he also played) and Monaco in Ligue 1, before he was hired by Mohamed Al-Fayed to coach Fulham (took them to the UEFA Cup), but was fired (they accused him of paying too much for certain players, he sued and won.)
 He later went to coach at Besiktas and in China.
 That was his last job.

 Ruud Gullit, one of the best players of his generation (clubs included PSV, AC Milan, Sampdoria and Chelsea) managed Chelsea for a season and a half in the mid to late 1990s before he was sacked.
-He went on to manage Newcastle United, in the MLS and in Russia.
+He went on to manage Newcastle United, and for teams in the MLS and in Russia.
 Not sure how to interpret this, but Gullit is remembered as the first top flight football manager with dreadlocks.